 This is the total earnings that will come to us from one user during a multi-year relationship with us.
 Here’s why this matters:

-Let’s say you have a massage parlour and you have Google Adwords ads for the keyword “massage Boston”.
+Let’s say you have a massage parlor and you have Google Adwords ads for the keyword “massage Boston”.
 Let’s say that one massage costs $20, and bringing one person to the salon costs you the same $20 (the price is $0.1 per click and for every 200 clicks one person comes to the salon).

 Now, someone would say, this campaign is not worth it because I am at zero (ROI – Return Of Investment is 1: 1).
 However, if we look at what is happening in the long run, the picture is different: many people will return to the salon.
 Let’s say that in the next year, on average, everyone will come ten times for a massage (someone will never come again, someone will come 20 more times, let there be an average of 10 returns a year).

 This means that my ROI is already 10: 1 for a year, which is already very profitable.
-If we further know that the average user comes to a massage parlour for the next five years (based on the “churn rate”), we can say that our customer lifetime value will be 10 arrivals x 5 years = 50 arrivals, or $1000.
+If we further know that the average user comes to a massage parlor for the next five years (based on the “churn rate”), we can say that our customer lifetime value will be 10 arrivals x 5 years = 50 arrivals, or $1000.